tdreyno/pretty-please/README.md

 ## async/await

 I believe that most Javascript programmers have a hard time working with Promises.
 That's actually okay.
 Asynchronous programming is hard.
-The platform has introduced `async`/`await` to attemt to improve the situation.
+The platform has introduced `async`/`await` to attempt to improve the situation.
 I believe that this was actually a mistake. `async`/`await` makes asynchronous programming \*_look_ easy.
 But it distances the programmer from the complexity of the system.

 _Side bar: here come the generalizations.
 I'm sure you are a smart programmer and you never make these mistakes, but I have reviewed hundreds of Javascript programmers code and I see this repeated often._